Marijuana Drug Abuse Treatment Center - Malibu Horizon

 It was also found to be of note that while cannabis usage tends to be higher among younger individuals, those with mental illness who use cannabis were found across all age groups.
 Therefore, they concluded that it would be useful to screen for problematic cannabis usage among those diagnosed with mental illnesses, in order to target that population with information about prevention and intervention for problematic usage.

-Addiction, including addiction to marijuana, is a medical condition with identifiable behavioral symptoms and patterns of behavior.
+Addiction, including addiction to marijuana, is a clinical condition with identifiable behavioral symptoms and patterns of behavior.
 At Malibu Horizon, one of the only non 12 step, disease model, therapy-based treatment programs in the world, individuals with addictions can find the help they need to overcome their condition and regain their life free of self-destructive behaviors.
-Malibu Horizon offers a marijuana rehab treatment center program with full medical supervision, as well as a residential treatment program where patients can remain on-site for intensive care.
+Malibu Horizon offers a marijuana rehab treatment center program with full clinical supervision, as well as a residential treatment program where patients can remain on-site for intensive care.